sawolabs/flutter-sdk/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the BSD-3-Clause License